partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 UPDATE SET dname = EXCLUDED.dname;
 ```

 Insert distributors values as bag value.
-In case of a conflict on unique constraint updates the values as stated in the insert.
+In case of a conflict on unique constraint merges the existing item with its corresponding tuple in `INSERT`.
 Assumes the database engine implementation can infer the unique index on table `distributors`.
 Note that the special `excluded` table is used to reference values originally proposed for insertion:

 ```SQL
 INSERT INTO distributors